syncfusion-content/blazor-docs/blazor/appearance/icons.md

 ## Icon Component

 Syncfusion Icon component provides support to render predefined Syncfusion icons or custom font icons.

 You can refer [Getting Started with Syncfusion Blazor for Server-side in Visual Studio 2019 page](https://blazor.syncfusion.com/documentation/getting-started/blazor-server-side-visual-studio-2019/) for the introduction and configuring the common specifications.

-The following code example shows the rendering of built-in syncfusion icons from Predefined `IconName` options using `Name` property by defining them in `SfIcon` tag.
+The following code example shows the rendering of [built-in](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Buttons.IconName.html) syncfusion icons from predefined `IconName` options using `Name` property by defining them in `SfIcon` tag.

 ```csharp
 @using Syncfusion.Blazor.Buttons